arahi7860/react-intro/readme.md

 ### Use React Developer Tools

-`console.logs` are useful, but in react it's better to use the React Developer Tools in the inspector to see the props and state of a given element.
+`console.logs` are useful, but in React it's better to use the React Developer Tools in the inspector to see the props and state of a given element.

 ## You Do: A Blog Post